raneeny/MTS2Graph/README.md

 To run the code using python Example_dataset.py -f <foldar_name_data> -d <dataset name>
 ```

+To set other hyperparameters

+-c or --cluster_numbers: Sets the cluster numbers as a comma-separated list (e.g., 35,25,15).
+-s or --segment_length: Sets the segment lengths (e.g.,10).
+-a or --activation_threshold: Sets the activation threshold (e.g., 0.95).
+-e or --embedding_size: Sets the embedding size (e.g., 100).

 ## Prerequisites
 The python packages needed are:
 * numpy